One of the best episodes ever!

-Lets look at an example of applying the technique of developing hypotheses using a decision tree
+Let’s look at an example of applying the technique of developing hypotheses using a decision tree.

 Help them address the problem.
 Maybe try to solve this case before reading the solution below.

-The way we would teach candidates to apply hypotheses with decision tree approach is to start by taking some time to think about clarifying questions.
+The way we would teach candidates to apply hypotheses with the decision tree approach is to start by taking some time to think about clarifying questions.
 Then come back once you’ve got your clarifying questions.

 A clarifying question is a question to understand the information provided to you.
 It is NOT to dig for more new information to solve the case.
 It is to understand what you have.
-If you ask clarifying questions to gain new information without understanding and using the information already provided, the interviewer will wonder what is the value of providing you with new information if you could not use the information initially offered.
+If you ask clarifying questions to gain new information without understanding and using the information already provided, the interviewer will wonder what the value of providing you with new information is if you could not use the information initially offered.

 Let’s assume the interviewer said, “It’s okay.
 Ask your clarifying questions.”

 You can go ahead.
 Ask no more than four.
 If you come up with additional questions during this discussion you can say, “I asked the four but two more came up based on the conversation we had.”
 Most of the time the interviewer will allow you to ask it.
-But don’t go into 7, 8 or 10 questions.
+But don’t go into 7, 8, or 10 questions.
 Don’t try to solve the case.
 That is for later.
 You want to merely understand what you have been given.